 “Life begins at the end of your comfort zone”

-Our life coaches are, above all, good listeners.
-A life coach listens to whatever you’re feeling and thinking without judgment or criticism.
-With questions, support, and encouragement, your life coach helps you to discover your individual potential, set intentions, and achieve your goals.
+Our therapists are, above all, good listeners.
+A therapist listens to whatever you’re feeling and thinking without judgment or criticism.
+With questions, support, and encouragement, your therapist helps you to discover your individual potential, set intentions, and achieve your goals.

 Many of our therapists have faced their own struggles, including addiction, depression, and burnout.
 For them, being able to use their hard-earned experience and wisdom to help others facing similar struggles is one of the most meaningful aspects of living and working in the New Life community.